fetchai/agents-aea/docs/core-components-1.md

 A `Skill` encapsulates implementations of the three abstract base classes `Handler`, `Behaviour`, `Model`, and is closely related with the abstract base class `Task`:

 * <a href="../api/skills/base#handler-objects">`Handler`</a>: each `Skill` has none, one or more `Handler` objects, each responsible for the registered messaging `Protocol`.
 Handlers implement AEAs' **reactive** behaviour.
 If the AEA understands the `Protocol` referenced in a received `Envelope`, the `Handler` reacts appropriately to the corresponding `Message`.
 Each `Handler` is responsible for only one `Protocol`.
-* <a href="../api/skills/base#behaviour-objects">`Behaviour`</a>: none, one or more `Behaviours` encapsulate actions which futher the AEAs goal and are initiated by internals of the AEA, rather than external events.
+* <a href="../api/skills/base#behaviour-objects">`Behaviour`</a>: none, one or more `Behaviours` encapsulate actions which further the AEAs goal and are initiated by internals of the AEA, rather than external events.
 Behaviours implement AEAs' **pro-activeness**.
 The framework provides a number of <a href="../api/skills/behaviours">abstract base classes</a> implementing different types of behaviours (e.g. cyclic/one-shot/finite-state-machine/etc.).
 * <a href="../api/skills/base#model-objects">`Model`</a>: none, one or more `Models` that inherit from the `Model` can be accessed via the `SkillContext`.
 * <a href="../api/skills/tasks#task-objects">`Task`</a>: none, one or more `Tasks` encapsulate background work internal to the AEA. `Task` differs from the other three in that it is not a part of `Skills`, but `Tasks` are declared in or from `Skills` if a packaging approach for AEA creation is used.